ryan-mcclue/musings/ble-embedded.md

 Acheived with a mutex obtain and lock pair?
 ```

+Modern OS will have code memory write protected for security reasons.
+Bare metal can do this however

 IMPORTANT: for a preemptive multitasking kernel like linux, a call to pthread_yeild() (allow other threads to run on CPU)
 is not necessary. however, for embedded, maybe